CrossRef/event-data-user-guide/docs/app-faq-gloss.md

 Does CED work with Multiple Resolution?
   : We plan to address and clarfiy how CED relates to Multiple Resolution in future.

+Does Event Data work with DOIs that include emoticons?
+  : No.

 # Appendix: Glossary